 - 1. Provision for special diets

 - 2. A wide range of outdoor areas for lessons to take place outside

 - 3. Wheelchair access

 - 4. There is a disabled toilet and showering area

 - 5. Disabled parking bay

-- 6. A nurture room

 The arrangements for consulting young people with special educational needs about, and involving them in, their education: